Auspicious (1799 ship): Loss

-On 8 August the convoy was off Môle-Saint-Nicolas and set off for the Caicos Passage.
+On 8 August, the convoy was off Môle-Saint-Nicolas and set off for the Caicos Passage.
 Two days later they sighted Great Inagua.
 That night a strong current was noted on Lowestoffe.
 Despite efforts to steer her taking the current into account and dropping her anchors to keep her from grounding, she struck.
-Her crew cut away masts, threw guns overboard, but the inflow of water overwhelmed the pumps.
+Her crew cut away masts and threw guns overboard, but the inflow of water overwhelmed the pumps.
 Her crew took to her boats and landed on the shore.
 Daybreak revealed that Lowestoffe had been wrecked on Heneaga, and that several merchantmen too had been wrecked.
 Five men on Lowestoffe were lost when a boat capsized in the surf.

 None of the merchantmen suffered any fatalities.
 The merchantmen that were wrecked were:

-In the late afternoon of 11 August Acasta left Bonetta and three of her own boats to help the wrecked vessels and then took command of the convoy.
+In the late afternoon of 11 August, Acasta left Bonetta and three of her own boats to help the wrecked vessels and then took command of the convoy.
 Bonetta took the survivors back to Jamaica.

-The subsequent court-martial at Port Royal on 3 September ruled that a sudden change in the current after dark had caused the loss.
+The subsequent court-martial at Port Royal on 3 September, ruled that a sudden change in the current after dark had caused the loss.
 The board acknowledged that Captain Pamplin of Lowestoffe had sailed in a judicious manner and exonerated him and his officers from blame both for the loss of Lowestoffe and the vessels in convoy.